Olgaraa/Azure-Devops-CI-CD-process-for-Function-App/README.md

 Useful information:

-`pr: Pull request trigger, so that every time we make a pull request to the branch, the pipeline will be getting started automatically.`
+==pr: Pull request trigger, so that every time we make a pull request to the branch, the pipeline will be getting started automatically.==

 `pool: In order to run a pipeline, we need an agent, which is a server with the necessary operating systems and tools, that will make our job run properly.
 Using Azure Devops Service we can make us of self-hosted Microsoft agents, we just need to define an operating system under "pool".`